Odd One Out (also called Odd Man Out) is a great game for ESL classrooms. It can also be played alone or with a friend online.

 (Answer: books; the others are/can be verbs-- things a student DOES, not what he uses.)

 Remember, it’s only a game!
-Helping students think about meanings and relations between words is more important than the number “correct.”
+Helping students think about meanings and relations between words is much more important than getting the most right.

 Questions usually concern the meanings and uses of academic words, not famous people, kinds of animals, or other more basic vocabulary.
 Often there is only one correct answer, but sometimes more than one is possible.